-Documents shall be provided by electronic means.
-If print copies of documents which a Member is allowed to inspect are requested by the Member the Society may assess a fee to be determined by the Board, provided such fee does not exceed the limits prescribed in the Act.
+Documents are provided by electronic means.
+If print copies of documents which a member is allowed to inspect are requested by the member, the Society may assess a fee to be determined by the Board, provided such fee does not exceed the limits prescribed in the Act.